guiyom-e/kumo-articles/blog-posts/six-guidelines-for-risk-less-data-migrations/six-guidelines-for-risk-less-data-migrations.md

 ### Write a “down” migration, as well as the “up” migration… or at least a Plan B

 How many times I've heard (or said) "It won't fail, no need of plan B"... and it finally failed ?
-I won't go through implementation details here (and a lot of ORMs have dedicated tools for this), the main point is "Don't forget Murphy's Law!"
+I won't go through implementation details here (and a lot of ORMs have dedicated tools for this), the main point is "Don't be overconfident"!

 ## 🧱 The plan includes a check that everything is ok in the end